 “The right brow will help open up the entire eye area and work to improve the face’s overall symmetry,” says celebrity eyebrow stylist Joey Healy (Kyra Sedgwick is a client).
 “The perfect brow will make you look fresh, rested, young, healthy, and overall, more attractive.”
 Do we have your attention yet?

-So how do you go about achieving this Holy Grail of facial features?
+So how do you go about learning how to do your eyebrows?
 For starters, your unique face shape plays a role in determining which eyebrow shape works best for you.
 We asked Healy to break down the best brows for a range of different face shapes, so you can find your own golden arches.

 A square jaw accents the angularity of your face, so softly rounded brows are the way to go.
 “Make sure your brows are not too angular,” says Healy.
 “But beware of making brows appear too round; you don’t want to over pluck and create rainbow-shaped brows!”